 The first mount that we can discuss is the one you will use for the backup camera.
 This is one of those tasks where you will be making some holes in your car so be extra sure you have it in the right place.
 The right place means that the angle of sight is good but also that your GPS is receiving a clear signal from the camera location.
 You don’t want to mount the camera only to find out you aren’t seeing the right video.
 The camera will attach to a transmitter.
 If you are finding that a signal to your GPS is hard to get, consider installing a Transmitter Extension Cable.
 This 50-foot cable will hopefully get the transmitter closer to your GPS unit to deliver a clear signal.
 Be sure to follow all instructions in the Garmin Manual and as I mentioned, be extremely sure the angle of the camera is right before bolting the camera mount to your car.

 Now on to vehicle mounts for the GPS itself.
 The default mount that is provided with the 2798LMT is the typical Garmin suction cup except the neck is a little longer than a smaller 5″ screen model.
 On the 2798LMT, you will need to use the included cradle in order to use the camera.
 If your suction cup has failed, read our article on reviving it here.
-If after reading the article, it’s still failing but the cradle is still good, replace it with a good quality mount like the Arkon suction mount.
+If after reading the article, it’s still failing but the cradle is still good, replace it with a good quality mount like the Arkon Suction Cup Mount for Garmin GPS Devices.
 These Arkon mounts come with a 2-year warranty and these stick real well.
 Like the Garmin mount, the Arkon brand comes with an adhesive dashboard disk as well.

 If using this in a truck or an RV, the windshield can be a far reach to the driver so a longer suction mount might be called for.
 Fortunately the people at Arkon provide a nicely constructed extra long mount that will fit this line.
 The mount included a 17mm ball adapter that is made to fit the socket on the back of your power cradle.
 It extends from 14-18 inches and has a metal arm that withstands vibrations reasonably well.